About the Committee

 The IBCCC supports insurance brokers to achieve good practice in the service and experience they offer their customers, independently monitor compliance and provide guidance to stakeholders about the Code.

 We share information about our functions and activities as well as any investigations or inquiries we are conducting.

 The IBCCC’s functions and powers are set out in the Code and the Charter.

 - monitoring compliance with the Code to determine if there is a breach of the Code

 - investigating alleged breaches of the Code

 - engaging in the other functions set out in the Charter, including the preparation of reports such as the Annual Report.

-- maintains high standards of practice and service in the insurance broking industry.
+The Code details the high standards of practice and service that should be seen in the insurance broking industry.

-The Committee undertakes a wide range of activities to effectively administer and enforce the Code.
+The IBCCC undertakes a wide range of activities to effectively administer and enforce the Code.

-The Code empowers the Committee to investigate any complaints alleging an insurance broker has breached the Code.
-The Committee may also initiate its own investigation if an issue has been identified through compliance monitoring or AFCA determinations.
+The IBCCC may also initiate its own investigations if an issue has been identified through compliance monitoring or AFCA determinations.